codewithpatelo/langpify-pokemon/README.md

 ### Origins

-Langpify is an evolution of AopifyJS, a framework introduced in the scientific paper ["Modeling Decision-Making with Intelligent Agents to Aid Rural Commuters in Developing Nations"](https://link.springer.com/chapter/10.1007/978-3-030-20454-9_52) published in Springer.
+Langpify is an evolution of AopifyJS, a framework introduced in the scientific paper ["Modeling Decision-Making with Intelligent Agents to Aid Rural Commuters in Developing Nations"](https://link.springer.com/chapter/10.1007/978-3-030-20454-9_52) (which I authored) published in Springer.
 While AopifyJS focused on standardizing agent-oriented programming for explainable symbolic AI systems, Langpify extends these concepts to the era of large language models, creating a bridge between symbolic and sub-symbolic approaches to artificial intelligence.

 ![Research Paper](paper.png)